 Design Museum Challenge – A true mini design challenge.
 Students research, develop and model a solution to a problem.
 This project is purposely more ‘open ended’, allowing students the opportunity to apply and consolidate what they have learnt in year 7 and 8.
 A degree of flexibility allows students to think about their own strengths and interests whilst they are challenged to work within the limitations of a brief for a client.

 Fruitilicious – An introduction to graphic communication.
 As above, students experience the whole design process, exploring ideas through sketching, mark making and creative risk taking.
 They are taught to use Adobe PhotoShop and Illustrator and use this as a tool to develop ideas for a piece of graphic design work.

 Teachers: Mrs E. Beasley and Miss E. Hubbard

 Examining body: OCR

-Explore, acquire and develop skills, knowledge and understanding through the application of techniques and processes specific to their chosen areas of graphic design (typography, communication graphics, design for print, advertising, multi-media, illustration, interactive web, app and game design, package design, signage)
+Overview: Graphic Communication is an exciting, broad, and flexible course giving students freedom to explore their own ideas and interests within one or several areas of graphic design (typography, communication graphics, design for print, advertising, multi-media, illustration, interactive web, app and game design, package design and signage).

 Examining body: Edexcel